maticnetwork/terraform-polygon-supernets/docs/README.md

 This repository contains Terraform automation for deploying Polygon Supernet infrastructure on AWS.

-# Polygon Supernets AWS Terraform Deployment
+# Polygon Supernets AWS Deployment using Terraform / Ansible

 Polygon Supernets is Polygon's solution to build and power dedicated app-chains.
 Supernets are powered by Polygon's cutting-edge EVM